berfarah/elasticsearch-logstash/README.md

-# Elasticsearch::Logstash
+# Logtastic

-This is a gem to allow you to more easily communicate with your Elasticsearch index of Logstash messages, using their default schema.
+This is a gem to allow you to more easily read from your Elasticsearch index of Logstash messages, using their default schema.

 ## Installation